-I was in a conversation with a client a few days ago and she was asking me if I ever got angry.
-I replied, “Of course I have, and still do occasionally.”
-Then I backed that statement up with “But big anger?
+A few days ago, I conversed with a client, and she asked me if I ever got angry.
+I replied, “Of course, I have, and still do occasionally.”
+Then I backed that statement up with, “But big anger?
 Not in a long, long time”.

 Place of Anger Starts with You

-My reason is, I have no reason to get angry, I have a spectacular life and anything that is thrown at me I deal with straight away.
-When something happens I take on the chest, I own it.
-I allow a process to start by quickly analysing the challenge, then I ask myself if it’s significant.
-If the challenge is not significant, I let it go.
-I have my 10 second rule.
+My reason is I have no reason to get angry; I have a spectacular life, and anything that is thrown at me, I deal with it straight away.
+When something happens, I take on the chest; I own it.
+I allow a process to start by quickly analysing the challenge; then, I ask myself if it’s significant.
+If the challenge is not substantial, I let it go.
+I have my 10-second rule.
 It goes like this.
-If something upsets me I’m allowed to be angry for 10 seconds during that time I work on reframing what caused the anger.
-Then. after my allotted 10 seconds I’ve moved on.
+If something upsets me, I’m allowed to be angry for 10 seconds.
+During that time, I worked on reframing what caused the anger.
+Then.
+After my allotted 10 seconds, I’ve moved on.

-This looks easy doesn’t it?
-In actual fact, it’s not that easy.
-It wasn’t always like this for me.
-I’ve always been an enthusiastic and optimistic person, but there were times when I got angy.
+This looks easy.
+But it takes a lot of work.
+It was only sometimes like this for me.
+I’ve always been an enthusiastic and optimistic person, but there were times when I got angry.

 Is There a Place for Anger

-Let’s go back to me client because she asked me something else.
+Let’s go back to my client because she asked me something else.

-“Would I ever get angry again if someone really baited me?”.
+“Would I ever get angry again if someone baited me?”.

-I don’t know the answer to this it depends on circumstances.
-There is a place for anger, it’s an important emotion that has been given to us for a reason.
-Anger comes from our deeper array of fight and flight syndrome emotions.
-Imagine if you are placed in a predicament where you’re cornered and there was no way out.
-You really need to fight to protect yourself or your loved ones.
+I am still trying to figure out the answer to this.
+It depends on the circumstances.
+There is a place for anger; it’s a strong emotion given to us for a reason.
+Anger comes from our more profound array of fight and flight syndrome emotions.
+Imagine being placed in a predicament where you’re cornered, and there is no way out.
+You need to fight to protect yourself or your loved ones.
 What would you do?
 You have three responses.
 Firstly, you could freeze.
-Secondly you run or thirdly you fight.
-To fight you need physical things to happen to your body and anger will facilitate those physical attributes allowing to respond very quickly.
+Secondly, you run, or thirdly you fight.
+To fight, you need physical things to happen to your body, and anger will facilitate those physical attributes allowing you to respond very quickly.

-What we’re referring to is a life and death situation.
-This is when you’re scared, very scared and luckily this happens only once or twice in a life time.
+What we’re referring to is a life-and-death situation.
+This is when you’re terrified; luckily, this happens only once or twice in a lifetime.

 Why is Anger Bad?

-Once ot twice in a life time?
-That’s all a normal person needs to expect from an anger causing situation.
+Once or twice in a lifetime?
+That’s all an average person needs to expect from an anger-causing situation.

-So why do we hear and see so much anger requiring anger management around?
+So why do we hear and see so much anger requiring anger management?

-The reason there is so much anger around is because most people don’t know how to stive for happiness.
-There is not much of a place for anger in a life of love and true happiness.
-When you are genuinely happy, positive emotions are our true being.
-It’s only when you allow dissatisfaction and anger into you that allows your defences to be penetrated.
-When you’re not happy and fulfilled, you allow heavy drama filled emotions to enter your psyche.
+There is so much anger around because most people don’t know how to strive for happiness.
+There is little place for anger in a life of love and true happiness.
+When you are genuinely happy, positive emotions are your true being.
+Only when you allow dissatisfaction and anger into you can your defences be penetrated.
+When you’re unhappy and fulfilled, you allow heavy drama-filled emotions to enter your psyche.
 Anger is the doozy of these emotions.

 What troubles me about the anger I hear and see is the speed it’s generated.
-When I examine reasons for that outburst they are trivial and minor.
+When I examine the reasons for that outburst, they are trivial and minor.

-Learn to check in with your self.
-Ask yourself if you are happy and what you love at the moment, especially if someone presses your emotional buttons.
-Don’t deny your feelings, be truthful and give yourself a straight truthful answer.
+Learn to check in with yourself.
+Ask yourself if you are happy and what you love now, especially if someone presses your emotional buttons.
+Don’t deny your feelings, be truthful and give yourself a straight, honest answer.

 Okay, that didn’t work.
 What’s next?

 Go to a quiet place and ask, “How Would Love Respond?”.
-Actually, you can go a step further.
-Ask yourself, “How would loved respond to what I’m feeling?”.
-Things are going well, you’ve got this far.
-Well done!
+Then, you can go a step further.
+Ask yourself, “How would love respond to what I’m feeling?”.
+Things are going well; you’ve got this far, and well done!

 There’s still a residual anger management issue there.
 I get that.
 Now is the time for you to pretend.
-You need to fake an empowering feeling until you make it by pretending everything is fine and okay.
+It would be best if you faked an empowering feeling until you make it by pretending everything is okay and okay.
 You do this to fool your psychic.
-Your subconscious works on the signals your brain sends it and by faking a purposeful feeling and being optimistic, you’ll soon be out of your anger fog.
+Your subconscious works on the signals your brain sends, and by faking a purposeful feeling and being optimistic, you’ll soon be out of your anger fog.

-When that flash of anger rears up ask yourself “How would love respond?”.
-Next do your fake feeling exercise, then your away.
-I guarantee you too will be on top of everything in 10 seconds too.
+When that flash of anger rears up, ask yourself, “How would you love to respond?”.
+Next, you should do your fake feeling exercise, then your away.
+I guarantee you will be on top of everything in 10 seconds too.